 The Student Success Team, in conjunction with other appropriate personnel, will assess a student's documentation and determine the reasonableness of the requested accommodations.
 The Student Success Team serves as a liaison between students and faculty/staff, working individually with students to develop and implement a plan for academic accessibility.
-As part of such a plan, the Student Success Team may direct students to the Counseling Center, Health Services, Office of Career and Calling, Writing Center, and/or academic department tutoring.
+As part of such a plan, the Student Success Team may direct students to the Counseling Center, Health Services, Center for Learning, Calling, and Career, Writing Center, and/or academic department tutoring.
 The Student Success Team will communicate with the appropriate faculty and staff regarding the specified accommodations and will work with the student and his/her instructors to ensure that the plans for academic support and success are implemented.